m4ttsch/omscs-notes-notes/computer-networks/transport-and-application-layers.md

 ## Flow Control

-**Flow control: Controlling the transmission rate to protect the receiver’s buffer**
+**Flow control: Controlling the transmission rate to protect the receiver's buffer**

 The first case where we need transmission control is to protect the buffer of the receiver from overflowing.
 Recall that TCP uses a buffer at the receiver end to buffer packets that have not been transmitted to the application.
 It could happen that the receiver is involved with multiple processes and does not read the data instantly.
 This can cause accumulation of huge amount of data and overflow the receive buffer.

-TCP provides a rate control mechanism also known as flow control that helps match the sender’s rate against the receiver’s rate of reading the data.
-Sender maintains a variable ‘receive window’.
+TCP provides a rate control mechanism also known as flow control that helps match the sender's rate against the receiver's rate of reading the data.
+Sender maintains a variable ‘receive window'.
 It provides sender an idea of how much data the receiver can handle at the moment.

 We will illustrate its working using an example.
 Consider two hosts, A and B, that are communicating with each other over a TCP connection.
 Host A wants to send a file to Host B. For this, Host B allocates a receive buffer of size `RcvBuffer` to this connection.
 The receiving host maintains two variables, `LastByteRead` (number of byte that was last read from the buffer ) and `LastByteRcvd` (last byte number that has arrived from sender and placed in the buffer).
 Thus, in order to not overflow the buffer, TCP needs to make sure that